Martin-Jurkovic/cs362-work_scheduler/README.md

 - python3 -m pip install ortools

-Initialize the Database:
+Initialize the Database in bash:
-In bash:
 - flask init-db
 - Creates the database file for the website
 - Default admin user credentials